 Samook suddenly smiled.
 “But of course, Aeden gave you a dream to tell you.”

 Taylor nodded quickly.
-“Of course.
+“Yes.
 Twins, but that’s all I know.”

 “Two mouths to feed.
 You will need a lot of Nak, in time.”

 “Well, I know where the best roast Nak in town is, and I may become a regular visitor.”